1. Know your short game shots

 Before you can refine the short game, it helps to understand its individual elements.
 Each shot within this range serves a purpose, and knowing when (and how) to use them is half the challenge.

-Sand Shot: From a green side bunker, a well-played sand shot lifts the ball up with loft and control.
+Bunker Shot: From a green side bunker, a well-played sand shot lifts the ball up with loft and control.
 Use a sand wedge with an open face and let the bounce do the work.

 Putting: The most familiar stroke – and often the most decisive.
 Smooth rhythm and good green reading go far.